nicolasZhao1908/MIRI-PA/README.md

 # BRISC

-Basic RISC-V pipelined processor core developed for the final project of Processor Architecture course at UPC, with the following requirements:
+Basic RISC-V pipelined processor core developed for the final project of Processor Architecture course at UPC, with the following features:

 - Multicycle pipeline.
-- Instruction and data caches.
+- Instruction and write-back data caches.
 - Unified memory.
 - Store buffer.
-- Reorder buffer.
 - Full bypassing.
-- Virtual memory.
 - Exception and interruption handling.

 ## Supported instructions